 Our committee is attended by Executive and general committee members who have been formally elected at the Annual General Meeting.

 In Accordance with the CONSUMER AFFAIRS VICTORIA, Associations Incorporation Reform Act 2012 the GSNV has opted to adopt the model rules for and Incorporated Association per the Associations Incorporation Reform Regulations 2012.
 The new model rules provide the basic structure and guiding rules for the GSNV Inc and when and where necessary the GSNV Committee will suggest and develop rule changes and amendments to the general rules.
-The Genetic Support Network Victoria RULES can be viewed here.
+The Genetic Support Network Victoria rules can be viewed here: GSNV Rules.

 Our board membership is skilled based and regularly reviewed.
 Expressions of interest can be placed through our contact us page, or you can fill out an application here: Committee Recruitment Document and submit to firstname.lastname@example.org.

 General Committee Members: